thomas-cardon/manaflux/README.md

 ## Getting Started

 #### Windows
  > Download the last .exe file in the releases tab, and execute it.
-That's all!
+That's all !
  The software will be installed on your computer then launched.

 #### Mac OS X and Linux
  > You'll need to clone and build it by yourself: `npm install && electron .` Support is unofficial, but if you find an issue feel free to open a ticket.

-## Will I get banned if I use this?
+#### Will I get banned if I use this ?
 > Nope.
-As stated by a Rioter named RiotSargonas [here](https://www.reddit.com/r/leagueoflegends/comments/80d4r0/runebook_the_ultimate_rune_pages_manager_that_you/duv2r22), things that interact with the desktop client (not the game) will never get you banned.
+As stated by Riot Git Gene [here](https://www.reddit.com/r/leagueoflegends/comments/97s4co/so_i_created_a_program_that_automatically_handles/e4bgdmy), Riot allows my app as long as it doesn't affect directly in-game play. (it doesn't.).
+If something changes, they'll contact me first to fix the problem or even shutdown the repo if it's really necessary.
+You won't have any problems.

-### Built with
+## Built with
 - [Electron](https://electronjs.org/)
 - [NodeJS](https://nodejs.org)
 - Web Technologies: HTML5, CSS3 and JavaScript for rendering
-- Theme inspired from League of Legends
-- [LeaguePlug](https://github.com/Ryzzzen/leagueplug), Simplifies the connection to League of Legends client
+- [LeaguePlug](https://github.com/Ryzzzen/manaflux/tree/master/objects/leagueplug), Simplifies the connection to League of Legends client

-#### Credits
+## Credits
 Thanks to my friends who gave me the idea of making this software, without them this would've not existed!

-#### Contact
+## Contact
 You can use [Discord](https://discordapp.com/invite/4KTJax9) to contact me, if you have issues with the app or if you want to talk about enhancements!